Zack-John/project-6/README.md

 To store your brevet info in the database, click the `Submit` button.
 To retrive the info you've stored, click the `Display` button.

-<h2></h2>
+##

-Project originally completed as an assignment for CS 322 - Software Engineering.
+This app was created by Zack Johnson as the final assignment for CS 322: Software Engineering.